Factorial Schur functions and the Yang-Baxter equation: Introduction

 Molev and Sagan~{\cite{MolevSagan}} give various useful results for factorial Schur functions, including a Littlewood-Richardson rule.
 A further Littlewood-Richardson rule was found by Kreiman~{\cite{Kreiman}}.
 Knutson and Tao~{\cite{KnutsonTao}} show that factorial Schur functions correspond to Schubert classes in the equivariant cohomology of Grassmanians.
 See also Mihalcea~\cite{Mihalcea} and Ikeda and Naruse~\cite{IkedaNaruse}.

 Tokuyama~{\cite{Tokuyama}} gave a formula for Schur functions that depends on a parameter $t$.
 This formula may be regarded as a deformation of the Weyl character formula.
 It was shown by Hamel and King~{\cite{HamelKing}} that Tokuyama's formula could be generalized and reformulated as the evaluation of the partition function for a statistical system based on the six-vertex model in the free-fermionic regime.
 Brubaker, Bump and Friedberg~{\cite{hkice}} gave further generalizations of the results of Hamel and King, with new proofs based on the Yang-Baxter equation.
-More specifically, they showed that the six-vertex model in the free-fermionic regime satisfies a parametrized Yang-Baxter equation with nonabelian parameter group $\tmop{GL} (2) \times \tmop{GL} (1)$.
-Using this, they showed how to give statistical-mechanical systems whose partition functions were Schur functions times a deformation of the Weyl denominator.
+More specifically, they used the fact that the six-vertex model in the free-fermionic regime satisfies a parametrized Yang-Baxter equation with nonabelian parameter group $\tmop{GL} (2) \times \tmop{GL} (1)$ to give statistical-mechanical systems whose partition functions were Schur functions times a deformation of the Weyl denominator.
 This result generalizes the results of Tokuyama and of Hamel and King.

-Lascoux~{\cite{LascouxChern}}, {\cite{LascouxSchubert}} found six-vertex model representations of Grassmannian Schubert polynomials.
-A proof of this representation based on the Yang-Baxter equation was subsequently found by McNamara~{\cite{McNamara}}.

-We will give a simultaneous generalization of~{\cite{hkice}} and of the representations of Lascoux and of McNamara.
+Our main new result (Theorem~\ref{icerepn}) is a Tokuyama-like formula for factorial Schur functions.
+This is a simultaneous generalization of~{\cite{hkice}} and of the representations of Lascoux~\cite{LascouxSchubert} and of McNamara~\cite{McNamara}.
 As in~{\cite{hkice}} we will consider partition functions of statistical-mechanical systems in the free-fermionic regime.
-A significant difference between this paper and that was that in~{\cite{hkice}} the Boltzmann weights were constant along the rows, depending mainly on the choice of a spectral parameter $z_i$.
-Now we will consider systems in which we assign a spectral parameter $z_i$ to each row, but also a shift parameter $\alpha_j$ to each column.
+A significant difference between this paper and that was that in~{\cite{hkice}} the Boltzmann weights were constant along the rows, depending mainly on the choice of a parameter $z_i$.
+Now we will consider systems in which we assign a parameter $z_i$ to each row, but also a shift parameter $\alpha_j$ to each column.
 Furthermore, we will make use of a deformation parameter $t$ that applies to the entire system.
+We will show that the partition function may be expressed as the product of a factor (depending on $t$) that may be recognized as a deformation of the Weyl denominator, times the factorial Schur function $s_{\lambda} (z| \alpha)$.

+The proof of Theorem~\ref{icerepn} depends on the Yang-Baxter equation.
+We feel that it is significant that the Yang-Baxter equation can be made a central tool in the theory of factorial Schur functions.
+The results in the paper after Theorem~\ref{icerepn} are mainly already known, but we will reprove them using our methods---either deducing them from Theorem~\ref{icerepn} or giving proofs using the same tool (free-fermionic Yang-Baxter equation).